| || member for 9 years, 10 months, 7 days|

-*update Nov 2013, now that Ancestry OWNS/has purchased Find a Grave, your Photos are now THEIR photos, as well as all the genealogical date we have all posted on here.
-Ancestry is not stupid!!
+Ancestry OWNS/has purchased Find a Grave, and Fold 3 so our Photos are now THEIR photos, as well as all the genealogical data we have all posted on here.
+We work for them!

 Photos of the World War II crewmen were given by their family members and they shared them for the Memorials. *Please do not take them unless you are a family member!

 Genealogist, 30 plus years, DAR, Colonial Dames XVIIC, Mayflower.
 Will do digital pics of Fayette, Scott,and Bourbon cos only.
 As volunteers for F A G, my partner Clinton Slayton and I often image all in the cemetery.
 We are be happy to transfer anyone of your family to you if they are not part of our lines.